 15 years ago at about this time of the year, we presented Being to an amazing panel of adjudicators: Ann Reinking, protege of Bob Fosse; Wendy Perron, editor of Dance Magazine; and Steve Rooks, Alvin Ailey Company; and received rave reviews.
 (In a sweet twist of fate, my former professors were also at this festival and heard every word.)
 At that point I knew that my passion for choreography also had some skill behind it and decided to start my own company.
 I no longer wanted to live in NYC in the hustle and bustle of the city under the pretty stage lights.
 I wanted to create emotion on stage and give that to an audience.
 I wanted to move someone.
 I wanted to make people see a new perspective through my art. . . and thus SIDEWAYS was born.

-Another fun fact about Being: Mary Mattmann was one of my original dancers at UGA for the first presentation and I am happy to say that she will be dancing her role in our 10th anniversary celebration.
+Another fun fact about Being: Mary Mattmann was one of my original dancers at UGA for the first presentation and I am happy to say that she is still dancing in SIDEWAYS.
 When I decided to launch SIDEWAYS, I immediately invited Mary and she has been a part of the company’s development ever since.
-It’s been an amazing 10 years of watching Mary dance, as well as all my other amazing dancers, and I can’t wait to unveil Being for you again this season.
+It’s been an amazing 15 years of watching Mary dance, as well as all my other amazing dancers, and I can’t wait to unveil Being for you again this season.
 You can check out the original here: